 Daily mathematics instruction at Roslyn Primary School is delivered to students at their point-of-need, providing them with next-steps in their development as young mathematicians.
 Students are engaged in authentic mathematics tasks, games and investigations that require thinking and understanding, rather than the memorisation of facts, procedures and techniques.

-Within the mathematics classroom at Roslyn Primary School, students are involved in ‘warm ups’ to help them continually revisit and practice the number skills and strategies they have developed.
-The mathematics lesson involves an introduction to the content which involves input from students and a modeled, worked sample, ensuring checking in with students for understanding.
-In this section of the lesson students are provided with their ‘learning intention’ for the lesson, and the ‘success’ criteria’ they would use to gauge their success within the learning.
 Students are then set to task on their independent practice, which could be individually or in groups, with some students involved in a ‘mini-lesson’ which is designed to help students who struggle with concepts, or students who need the ‘next steps’ in their development at any level.
 All mathematics lessons are then concluded with a reflection session, celebrating students growth and reflecting on strategies learned during the lesson.
 This is a chance for students to check in on their success in the lesson based on the success criteria built at the beginning of the lesson.

 Ways to help your child with mathematics at home